5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 The voice says: “Good.
 Ride the turning.”

-And he understands: the Wheel is not permission to quit.
+And they understand: the Wheel is not permission to quit.

-It is permission to stop pretending you are God.
+It is permission to stop pretending reality will obey your plans.

 A courtroom.
 No spectators.
 No jury.
 Just a bench, a scale, a blade on the wall.